-- 14.9.1 The Monitoring Officer, the s151 Officer and the Head of Paid Service may see any papers or records held by any part of the Council or its Officers.
+- 14.9.1 The Monitoring Officer, the s151 Officer and the Chief Executive may see any papers or records held by any part of the Council or its Officers.
 Other Officers may see any information held by the Council provided: - (a) they need to see the information to do their job; and - (b) that information is processed lawfully in accordance with the Data Protection Act 2018 and GDPR.